Unreleased promo videos for ‘Blonde/Boys Don’t Cry’ surface online

 Left: Ysham Jackson; Frank Ocean.

-Two unreleased promotional videos for Frank Ocean’s August 2016 album and magazine, Blonde and Boys Don’t Cry, have surfaced on Vimeo from an unknown source.
+Two unreleased promotional reels for Frank Ocean’s August 2016 album and magazine, Blonde and Boys Don’t Cry, have appeared on Vimeo from an unknown source.

-The first clip (the so-called “haircut promo”) is a minute long and shows model Ysham Jackson getting his curly blonde hair cut, swimming in a pool, and sitting on the beach, alongside copies of the zine and an unreleased beach towel featuring the Blonde/Boys Don’t Cry logo.
-Images captured by Ocean during this session appeared in his photo spread “TUSH” for PRINT, “Issue One,” a magazine by Christopher Simmonds and Frans Burns, released in January 2017.
+The first clip (the so-called “haircut promo”) is a minute long and shows model Ysham Jackson getting his blonde hair cut, swimming in a pool, and sitting on the beach, alongside copies of the zine and an unreleased beach towel featuring the Blonde/Boys Don’t Cry logotype.
+Images captured by Ocean during this session appeared in his photo spread “Tush” for Print, “Issue One,” a magazine by Christopher Simmonds and Frans Burns, released in January 2017.

 The second video (the so-called “interview promo”) features a split-screen of two camera angles, both capturing Ocean sitting in a chair in an empty room and speaking to someone off-screen.
 Ocean discusses his experience producing Blonde and Boys Don’t Cry over the two-and-a-half-minute clip.
 His statements are spliced together with little context, and the interviewer’s questions are cut from the conversation.
 One of the questions appears to have been about which superpowers Ocean wishes he had, as asked in Mikey Alfred’s 2012 Q&A “Hopes and Dreams,” featured in Boys Don’t Cry and the Blonde track “Futura Free.”
 The unusual editing (if not a deliberate artistic decision) may suggest the video was not intended for release in its present form.
 It is unclear when Ocean filmed the interview, although the date likely falls between April 2015 and August 2016, spanning from when he first announced his follow-up to Channel Orange (then known only as Boys Don’t Cry) to when he released both his albums (Endless and Blonde) and magazine.
 Some fans have speculated that this promo is footage from a larger, unreleased documentary by Ocean that follows him through the projects’ development, although this alleged film has never been corroborated by Ocean or his team.